-arthritis, a condition which affects the joints, caused by the build-up of uric acid crystals, as told by Dr. Minakshi Sharma, an Ayurveda consultant at Vedic Vision Health Care Centre.
-Uric acid is a substance which is formed when the body breaks down purines (important substances which are regarded as the building blocks of DNA, as well as impacting blood circulation, digestion and absorption of nutrients); blood transports the uric acid to the kidney and stamps it out in urine.
+Gout is a form of proactive arthritis, a condition that affects the joints, caused by the build-up of uric acid crystals, as told by Dr. Minakshi Sharma, an Ayurveda consultant at Vedic Vision Health Care Centre.
+Uric acid is a substance that is formed when the body breaks down purines (important substances which are regarded as the building blocks of DNA, as well as impacting blood circulation, digestion, and absorption of nutrients); blood transports the uric acid to the kidney and stamps it out in the urine.
 The condition in which excess uric acid is formed in the body causes gout, also called hyperuricemia.
-Usually, gout is the problem faced by men, but it triggers in women after menopause.
+Usually, gout is a problem faced by men, but it triggers in women after menopause.
 Dr. B.N Sinha, a Delhi-based Ayurvedic expert, says, “Gout is also caused due to the consumption of more proteins and curd, so to avoid that one should lessen the intake of pulses or any other sources of protein and curd in your diet.”

-At a time gout can affect only one joint, but if left untreated, it may trigger other joints as well.
+At times gout can affect only one joint, but if left untreated, it may trigger other joints as well.
 “There are many symptoms of gout like bitter joint pains which causes inflammation and redness, and commonly affects the toes.
-It can also affect ankles, knees, fingers and wrists in the long run.
+It can also affect ankles, knees, fingers, and wrists in the long run.
 Gout can also cause swelling in the joints as well,” says Dr. Minakshi Sharma.

 To diagnose gout, doctors conduct a uric acid test to know the level of uric acid in the body.
-It is also observed that the people with high level of uric acid do not always experience gout whereas some people may notice the symptoms without having high uric acid level.
+It is also observed that people with high levels of uric acid do not always experience gout whereas some people may notice the symptoms without having a high uric acid level.

 It is often suggested to go for natural ways to cure any disease rather than depending completely on medicines.
 Here are some home remedies for curing gout: